-The Code of Ethics and Business Conduct is designed to promote Congebec's values in our business conduct and in our relationships with third parties.
-Hence, this Code sets out the principles and behaviors that we must respect for Congebec to maintain, in particular, its commitment to act with integrity and in the adherence to high ethical standards.
+The Code of Ethics and Business Conduct is designed to promote CONGEBEC's values in our business conduct and in our relationships with third parties.
+Hence, this Code sets out the principles and behaviors that we must respect for CONGEBEC to maintain, in particular, its commitment to act with integrity and in the adherence to high ethical standards.

-The Code was designed to help us take a decision in a legal or ethically sensitive situation in the performance of our duties.
+The Code was designed to help us make a decision in a legal or ethically sensitive situation in the performance of our duties.
 It can't, however, provide solutions to or guidelines applicable to all situations that may arise, and it is not a substitute for the exercise of our good judgment.

-.3 Our Commitment
+1.3 Our Commitment

-Our primary concern is with the well-being of our EMPLOYEES and of third parties who deal with us.
+We are committed to the well-being of our EMPLOYEES and third parties who work with us.
 CONGEBEC is committed to foster an environment where the Code and our values are respected.
 In the same way, CONGEBEC is committed to taking the measures necessary to deal with the behaviors found to be non-compliant with the Code.